How to Recycle Construction Materials From Jobsites

 Off-site recycling will usually save you time because you just toss all recyclable materials into one dumpster.
 For smaller worksites, this might be an ideal solution because there are fewer containers on-site, saving you space.
 However, it may be more expensive since the facilities often charge more to handle the sorting.

 The less you need to throw out, the easier it is to hit your waste diversion goals.
 This is particularly important with items that have a short shelf life.
-Perhaps you’re working with lumber that can’t spend too much time in the rain, or an insulation that becomes less effective when exposed to direct sunlight.
-Knowing how much of that material you’ll need for each section of your project will help you avoid overbuying and letting the excess spoil.
+Perhaps you’re working with lumber that can’t spend too much time in the rain, or insulation that becomes less effective when exposed to direct sunlight.
+Knowing how much of that material you’ll need for each section of your project will help you avoid overbuying and letting the excess go to waste.

 When possible, it’s also best to work in batches to avoid letting perishable materials go bad.
 For example, if you know you’ll need caulk for the kitchen, but it can also be used in the two bathrooms, plan ahead to get those rooms completed before the caulk expires — even if it doesn’t completely make sense with the development of the project.